packit/packit/docs/update.md

 # `packit propose-update`

 This is a detailed documentation for the update functionality of packit.
+The command creates a new pull request in Fedora using a selected or latest upstream release.

 ## Requirements

+* Upstream git repository (specific forge is not required)
+* Upstream release (read, git tag) where version in spec file is equivalent to the name of the git tag.
 * Packit config file placed in the upstream repository.
 * Spec file present in the upstream repository.
 * Pagure API tokens for Fedora Dist-git.